jamesplease/core-hooks/README.md

 - `shouldBeMounted`: A Boolean representing which state the element is in
 - `transitionDurationMs`: _Optional_.
 How long the transition between the states lasts
+- `onEntering`: _Optional_.
+A callback that is called once the enter transition begins
 - `onEnter`: _Optional_.
 A callback that is called once the enter transition is complete
+- `onLeaving`: _Optional_.
+A callback that is called once the leave transition begins
 - `onLeave`: _Optional_.
 A callback that is called once the leave transition is complete
 - `onEnteringTimeout`: _Optional_.
 Pass `true` when using CSS Transitions.
 This creates a delay between the `mount` and `applyActiveClass` booleans being flipped to `true`, so that